 The University has been more successful in some instances than in others in attracting and retaining participants from such a demographically broad base.
 Certain groups, for whom participation in the University’s history is relatively recent, and not yet fully realized, present critically important and unique challenges.
-The University is explicit about its responsibilities under the law to provide equal opportunities for all persons regardless of age, color, disability, ethnicity, marital status, national origin, race, religion, gender, sexual orientation, and veteran status.
+The University is explicit about its responsibilities under the law to provide equal opportunities for all persons regardless of age, color, disability, ethnicity, marital status, national origin, race, religion, gender, sexual orientation, gender identity or expression, and veteran status.
 To be inclusive in the broad sense defined by the University’s mission, much remains to be done beyond compliance with the law and explicit language about equal opportunity.
 Further, the University’s activities in this regard must always be directed to the enhancement of the human dignity of all members of its community; that must include strategies that foster appreciation for our many differences.
 These are essential to the success of the institution’s missions.

 The University has a goal of ensuring an inclusive and welcoming environment for all of its members, especially historically underrepresented minorities and members of legally protected groups.
 Success will be measured by relative progress determined by quality and contributions to overall institutional goals and missions.
 That requires vigorous, systematic, consistent, and enduring actions in all University domains.